 Regardless of how well you manage your business, you may deal with a non-paying client from time to time.
 Not only do you lose money, but also time.
 And depending on the size of the amount due, a non-paying client can set you back financially.

 Understandably, you may be desperate for work.
 But if you accept any and all clients, you may set yourself up for disappointment.
 Get to know potential clients before you take on new assignments.
-A brief five-minute or 10-minute conversation about the project can help you decide whether the project is worth your time, and it?s usually enough time to gauge whether you feel comfortable working with the client, and whether you think he or she is among the clients who refuse to pay.
-Don?t be afraid to request references from potential clients, and always follow your instinct.
+A brief five-minute or 10-minute conversation about the project can help you decide whether the project is worth your time, and it's usually enough time to gauge whether you feel comfortable working with the client and whether you think he or she is among the clients who refuse to pay.
+Don't be afraid to request references from potential clients, and always follow your instincts.
 If you have a bad feeling about a particular person, think long and hard before taking them on as a client.

-Don?t rely on a handshake when doing business with clients.
-Some people develop amnesia when it?s convenient for them.
-Without a written agreement, the client may decide not to pay, or pay when he?s good and ready.
+Don't rely on a handshake when doing business with clients.
+Some people develop amnesia when it's convenient for them.
+Without a written agreement, the client may decide not to pay or pay when they're good and ready.
 Even if the client eventually pays, the payment may be less than the agreed amount, or it may arrive weeks or months past the invoice due date.

 Some large clients will take advantage of smaller businesses.
-Don?t let the client have the upper hand.
+Don't let the client have the upper hand.
 There are several cost-effective ways to get a client to pay up.
-Many small business owners have good results working with debt recovery services like Cavalry Portfolio Services.
-Hounding clients for payment is time consuming and frustrating.
+Many small business owners have good results working with debt recovery services.
+Hounding clients for payment is time-consuming and frustrating.
 Let a professional handle this aspect of your business while you focus on running your company.
 Besides, a letter from a collection agency might carry more weight.

 Another alternative is small claims court.
 Find out what the rules for your state are and make sure your contract stipulates using your state for disputes.